arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/smart-irrigation-system-v2/content.md

 ![Arduino Cloud project dashboard on a smartphone](assets/DASHBOARD-CELL1.png)

 The dashboard is easily accessible from a browser, mobile phone or tablet, allowing a user to receive updates on the irrigation status from anywhere.

+ Due to LoRaWAN® properties, the communication between the device and the Arduino Cloud is not in real-time, it is not recommended to control the valves remotely from the Arduino Cloud.

 ## Full Smart Irrigation System Example

 All the necessary files to replicate this application note can be found below: